-After a successful completion of this course, a student will be able to:
+Upon successful completion of this course, a student will be able to:

-- Understand how to successfully complete and report a laboratory investigation - Analyze experimental data, noting trends and comparing with expected results - Understand the general nature of science and identify a good hypothesis - Understand how motion is relative, describe different types of motion (1-d, 2-d, free-fall, etc) - Distinguish between vector quantities and scalar quantities - Calculate components of vectors - Describe horizontal and vertical components of projectile motion - State and apply Newton's Laws of Motion - Understand and describe the role friction plays in the interaction of materials - State and apply the law of conservation of momentum - Describe work, power, energy and efficiency - State and apply the law of conservation of momentum - Understand how objects behave when their motion is in a circular path - Describe and model gravitational interactions - Describe and model waves - Understand the properties of sound and factors which effect its velocity - Describe characteristics of light and light interactions - Understand the concept of electric charges and the flow of electricity
+- State and explain the postulates of Special Relativity. - State and explain some of the consequences of Special Relativity. - Understand how to complete and report a laboratory investigation - Analyze experimental data, noting trends and comparing with expected results - Understand how motion is relative, describe different types of motion (1-d, 2-d, free-fall, circular, etc.) - Distinguish between vector quantities and scalar quantities and do the associated mathematics. - Calculate components of vectors - Describe horizontal and vertical components of projectile motion - State and apply Newton's Laws of Motion - Understand and describe the role friction plays in the interaction of materials - State and apply the great conservation laws (momentum, energy, charge) - Describe work, power, energy and efficiency - Understand how objects behave when their motion is in a circular path - Describe and model gravitational interactions - Describe and model waves - Understand the properties of sound and factors which effect its velocity - Describe characteristics of light and light interactions (reflection and refraction) - Understand the concept of electric charges and the flow of electricity